 Section 2.
 Term of Office

 The term of office of each of the Directors shall be three (3) years on a staggered cycle, with one-third of the Directors being replaced or up for re-election every year.

 Section 3.
 Vacancies

-of the regular expiration of a term of office, the said Board, by roll call vote, shall fill the vacancy for the unexpired term.
+If a vacancy occurs in the membership of the Board of Directors other than on account of the regular expiration of a term of office, the said Board, by roll call vote, shall fill the vacancy for the unexpired term.

 Section 4.
 Meetings